In many areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

 However, Custard explains that protective Arizona laws have made the HOA approval process very easy for Pur Solar & Electrical.
 60-80% of Pur Solar’s installations involve HOAs, and they have never been rejected.
 He states that even when his company installed several systems near upscale private golf courses, they were able to install the panels facing the fairway for one and facing the putting green for another.

 The actual provisions of solar access laws vary widely by state and comprehensive information about state and local rules is available at the Database of State Incentives for Renewables and Efficiency (DSIRE).

-Find out the HOA’s rules about PV panel installation early, particularly any rules they may have regarding design and placement.
+Find out the HOA’s rules about PV panel installation early, particularly any rules regarding design and placement.
 These can impact aspects of the installation process, such as system price, even if your state has solar access laws.

-He states that a homeowner may have just bought their house or might be new to the area; “they may have just gotten their HOA rule book, and they’re trying to figure out what direction they can put their car or what their yard has to look like.
-So they’re a little bit overwhelmed and gun shy.”
+“They may have just gotten their HOA rule book, and they’re trying to figure out what direction they can put their car or what their yard has to look like,” Custard said.
+“So they’re a little bit overwhelmed and gun shy.”

 Custard explains that prospects are often concerned about what their HOA will say regarding installing solar.
-Therefore, his team makes sure to show the homeowner information about Arizona’s HOA solar laws via emails or printed articles.
+To help ease these concerns, his team makes sure to show the homeowner information about Arizona’s HOA solar laws through emails or printed articles.

 3. Have a Streamlined HOA Application Process